Tuesday 24th June 2025

 Saturday 30th November 2024

 A great day, I met up with my friends Callum and Tara.
 We became friends during our second year at the University of Salford.
 That was the year 2015/16.
 Me and Callum see each other often, both our girlfriends are friends since primary school, therefore its not unusual for us to see each other at least every weekend.
 However, Tara, we haven’t seen for a few years.
 I’m proud to call them my friends and particularly Tara.
-She never lost the essence of who she was and never need validation from anyone.
-She made because she loved and didn’t enjoy trying to appease people for the sake of being accepted.
+She never lost the essence of who she was and never needed validation from anyone.
+She made work because she loved it and didn’t enjoy trying to appease people for the sake of being accepted.
 Though she was never rude, always polite and friendly.
 She’s making brilliant work and has grown and grown since leaving University.

 We went to the Art Bound Book Fair at the Whitworth Art Gallery for an hour or so then walked back into the city centre for a brew and food at Haunt.
 A lovely time.